 Fashion Bombshell of the Week: Tiffany from St. Louis

-Today our Fashion Bombshell of the Day goes to Tiffany from St. Louis, Check her out below.
+The votes are in, the winner and our Fashion Bombshell of the Week is Tiffany also from St. Louis, check her out below.

 Fashion Bombshell of the Day is a feature showcasing the singular style of Fashion Bomb Readers.
 Send your name, location, a description of your style, and 5-10 clear, unfiltered, head-to-toe pictures of 5-10 different outfits (no collages) to Bombshell@FashionBombDaily.com.
 Images submitted will be featured on Facebook, Instagram, Twitter, or any of our social media platforms.
 Comments can be harsh, so bring your A game!
 Please be advised: once published, pictures will not be removed or taken down.